Mario-Sek/treasure-island-godot/README.md

-# 3D Treasure Hunt Game – Godot Engine
+# 3D Treasure Island Game – Godot Engine

 A 3D first-person treasure hunt game developed in Godot.
 The player explores a park, collects hidden items, and races against time to reach the goal.